NotARoomba/Pendulumania/README.md

 ## TODO

-- Adjustable parameters (masses, lengths, gravity, initial angles) and simulation controls (start/stop/reset)
 - Presets and exportable snapshots for sharing interesting trajectories
-- Different implementations (RK4, Hamltonian, etc...)
+- Plots and graphs for the simulation
+- Game-ify it?

 ## Credits